Top Schools for EMT and Paramedics

-George Washington University was ranked 50th among national universities in 2012 by U.S. News & World Report.
-The university's Health Sciences Programs offers a basic EMT certification program that can be completed in one semester.
+George Washington University was ranked #54 among national universities in 2015 by U.S. News & World Report.
+The university's Health Sciences Program offers a basic EMT certification program that can be completed in one semester.
 This program prepares students to take the EMT Basic Certification Exam offered by the National Registry of Emergency Medical Technicians.

 2. Brigham Young University in Rexburg, ID

-Brigham Young University, which is affiliated with the Church of Jesus Christ of Latter-day Saints, was ranked 12th among western regional colleges by U.S. News & World Report in 2012.
-Brigham Young offers an Associate of Applied Science in Paramedicine program that includes training in trauma and medical emergencies, cardiology and medical assessments.
-Aspiring paramedics can participate in hospital clinicals and an ambulance internship.
+Brigham Young University, which is affiliated with the Church of Jesus Christ of Latter-day Saints, was ranked #11 among western regional colleges by U.S. News & World Report in 2015.
+Brigham Young offers an Associate of Applied Science and a Bachelor of Science in Paramedicine, programs that include training in trauma and medical emergencies, cardiology and medical assessments.
+The school also offers a Bachelor of Emergency Services for aspiring paramedics.

-3. Stony Brook University (State University of New York) in NY
+3. Stony Brook University (The State University of New York) in Stony Brook, NY

 |Pacific Union College||Seventh-day Adventist Christian college||Angwin, CA|